ProbablePrime/cheos-bot/README.md

 A very small, subset of Neos' HTTP APIs, which are enough to make a small Neos Bot.
 It can't really do much right now.
 But It can do what I need it to do.
 If you'd like to suggest features please let me know by opening an issue.

+**Disclaimer**: cheos-bot is not officially sanctioned or affiliated with Neos, its team or Solirax.

 ## Usage